MV Brigitte Bardot: MV Brigitte Bardot

 The repair process, with a cost of over $250,000, included placing the ship in a hermetically sealed chamber.
 Composite yacht experts from across the globe, including the ship's designer, were flown in to assess the damages and recommend a course of action.
 Sea Shepherd's 18 Australian chapters raised the money necessary to repair the vessel.
-Repairs to the MV Brigitte Bardot were completed and the ship set sail for sea trials on 16 April 2012.
+Repairs to MV Brigitte Bardot were completed and the ship set sail for sea trials on 16 April 2012.